submariner-io/submariner-website/src/content/quickstart/vsphere_aws/_index.md

 |--------------|--------------|
 |10.128.0.0/14 |172.30.0.0/16 |

-Submariner creates a VxLAN overlay network in the local cluster and uses port 4800/UDP to encapsulate traffic from the worker nodes to the gateway nodes to preserve the source IP of the inter-cluster traffic.
+Submariner creates a VXLAN overlay network in the local cluster and uses port 4800/UDP to encapsulate traffic from the worker nodes to the gateway nodes to preserve the source IP of the inter-cluster traffic.
 Ensure that firewall configuration on vSphere cluster allows 4800/UDP across all the worker nodes.